-Category Security Control Physical and environmental security Consider protecting the fitting system from physical access by unauthorized people.
-Access control Control access to the fitting software/system by assigning roles using the principles of least privilege and separation of duties (e.g., ensuring that users have only the minimum access rights that they need to perform their jobs).
+Category Security Control Physical and • Consider protecting the fitting system from physical access by unauthorized environmental people. security Access control Control access to the fitting software/system by assigning roles using the principles of least privilege and separation of duties (e.g., ensuring that users have only the minimum access rights that they need to perform their jobs).
 Secure access to the fitting software/system by using a unique login for each user.
 More than a few unsuccessful password submissions during an attempt to logon to a computer/laptop on which the fitting software is running may represent an attacker's attempts to guess the correct user password by trial and error.
 If possible, configure the operating system to disable the user account for a certain amount of time after a specified number of unsuccessful logon attempts.
-Limit public access to passwords used for privileged access to the fitting software/system.
+Limit public access to passwords used for privileged access to the fitting software system.
 Control remote access (e.g., via a remote desktop) to the fitting software by deploying MFA.
 HCDO is responsible for deploying a multi-factor authentication solution.
-In case the fitting software supports a remote service feature (e.g., the fitting software can be serviced remotely by establishing remote desktop control sessions), follow the instructions provided by the vendor for enabling remote service sessions and protect the fitting system from unauthorized remote access.
+In case the fitting software supports a remote service feature (e.g., the fitting software can be serviced remotely by establishing remote desktop control sessions), follow the instructions provided by the vendor for enabling remote access.
 Remove or disable all unused user accounts which are no longer required (e.g., when an individual changes the role or leaves the organization).
 If the computer/laptop on which the fitting software is running is connected to a public network, use appropriate mechanisms (e.g., VPN, operating system's firewall) to protect it from unauthorized access.
-User authentication and authorization Ensure that an HCP is authenticated and authorized prior to access to the fitting software.
+User authentication and authorization • Ensure that an HCP is authenticated and authorized prior to access to the fitting software.
 For example, ensure that each HCP has unique username and password and assigned appropriate permissions.
-IT network security • Configure the IT network environment to which the fitting system connects to in order to protect it from unauthorized intrusion.
-There are many techniques for isolating and protecting medical information systems, including implementing firewall protection, DMZs providing a buffer between an organization's internal network and the Internet, VLANs, and network enclaves which do not interact with other information systems or networks.
-Remote communication • If a communication session over a remote desktop interface is lost or terminated, renewed authentication prior to allowing access over the remote desktop interface must be required.
-System and Ideally, a dedicated computer/laptop confined to performing the fitting
+IT network • Configure the IT network environment to which the fitting system connects security to in order to protect it from unauthorized intrusion.
+There are many techniques for isolating and protecting medical information systems, including implementing fire wall protection, DMZs providing a buffer between an organization's internal network and the Internet, VLANs, and network enclaves which do not interact with other information systems or networks.